tonilgdev/Data_Science/README.md

-# Data_Science
+# Data Science Course
+> Since I finished my master’s degree in biomedical engineering, I have been motivated to learn Data Science.
+For this purpose, I decided to follow the course explained at this [link](https://aprendepython.es/pypi/datascience).
+The
-This repository was created with the aim to manage all the exercies proposed by the Data Science course (https://aprendepython.es/pypi/datascience)
+> repository was created with the objective to track all the exercises proposed during the course.